addthis/addthis-angularjs/README.md

 ## Installation

 Visit addthis.com to sign in or sign up before proceeding to the next steps.

+You can install AddThis for AngularJS from addthis.com, NPM, Bower, or Yarn, among other places.
+Follow the instructions below for your preferred method.

 ### NPM